joewilcom/smart-radio-search/README.md

     * Koyeb can typically build and deploy from `requirements.txt`.
 If you use a `Dockerfile`, ensure it's configured correctly.
     * **Crucially, set the `OPENAI_API_KEY` environment variable in your Koyeb service settings.**
     * The backend includes `Flask-CORS` to allow requests from your GitHub Pages URL (`https://joewilcom.github.io`).
+      For local development you will need to edit `backend/app.py` and add your `http://localhost` origin (or run with permissive CORS settings) so that the frontend can communicate with the Flask server during testing.

 ## Contributing